Alonso-del-Arte/visualization-quadratic-imaginary-rings/README.md

 NebBeans users, it would be a good idea to rename `dist-jar` just `dist`, `code-source` to `src` and `unit-testing` to `test`.
 IntelliJ users can simply mark the source and test folders accordingly.
 Whatever the IDE, you'll probably have to connect JUnit somehow.

+For an executable of this program, go to the `dist-jar` folder, which contains an executable JAR file and a ReadMe explaining the menu commands and keyboard shortcuts.

 # visualization-quadratic-imaginary-rings
 WORK IN PROGRESS: A visualization of imaginary quadratic integer rings